What storage features should a healthcare organization look for when archiving medical images?

 First, make sure that the storage array supports native data deduplication.
 The deduplication process allows the storage array to store more data, thereby decreasing the cost per gigabyte.

 Storage used for medical imaging also needs to be expandable.
-It is common for hospital radiology departments to generate more than 10 terabytes of medical imaging data per year.
+It is common for hospital radiology departments to generate more than 10 TB of medical imaging data per year.
 Eventually, all of this newly generated data is going to deplete the existing storage capacity.
 Depending on the organization's operational requirements, it will be necessary to either add additional storage, such as arrays being added to a storage area network, or offload data to an offline or nearline storage system.

 Another requirement for medical image archiving is storage redundancy.
 Typically, imaging storage systems are configured to use a redundant array of independent disks as an architecture that provides disk-level fault tolerance.
 Although disk-level redundancy is important, healthcare organizations should also look for array-level replication capabilities to protect against array failures.